Azizishot/Finantroh/README.md

 |finantroh was made for Educational purposes|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-By using finantroh, you agree that you hold responsibility and accountability of any consequences caused by your actions.
+By using Finantroh, you agree that you hold responsibility and accountability of any consequences caused by your actions.